gbarbosa99/Google-Earth-Engine-Crop-Yield-Prediction/README.md

         .mean().rename('soil moisture')
 ```

-I wrapped the extraction of each feature into a function and iterated through each day of a given date range.
+I wrapped the extraction of each feature into a function and iterated through each day in a date range.
 Finally, I took all of this data and stored it into a big dataframe with daily values for each point.
 ```python
 def extract_daily_values(date_str):
     date = ee.Date(date_str)